boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.1.24 =
+* Maves Table buttons to second row of editor, for better fit on all themes
+* Adds Danish translation

 = 1.1.23 =
-* Moves Table buttons to second row of editor, for better fit on all themes
 * Adds Delete links to doc actions row
-* Adds Danish translation
 * Fixes an invalid markup issue in a template file

 = 1.1.22 =